atharvParlikar/portfolio/src/content/blog/gen-ai-for-non-technical-founders.md

 Understanding this stack helps you communicate better, make smarter technical decisions, and focus your efforts where they actually create value.
 You don't need to own the foundation models to build valuable AI products, most successful AI companies don't.

 What matters is being clear about your architecture and honest about where your differentiation lives.
 Whether it's in your prompts, your data pipeline, your UX, or your workflow automation, own it clearly.

----

-*Understanding the terminology isn't about sounding impressive, it's about building clarity and making informed decisions.*